-Organizing a panel at a conference is one of APECS's most frequent activities.
-They are a very useful way for young researchers to gain career advice, and to meet some great senior researchers and mentors.
+Organizing panels or workshops conferences are some of APECS's most frequent activities.
+They are a very useful way for early career researchers to gain career advice, share their research and to meet some great senior researchers and mentors.
 And the good thing about them: they are very easy to organize on a low budget!

-Every APECS member can set up a panel at a conference and this guide will provide the organizers with step-by-step introduction on how to do it!
+Every APECS member can organize a panel / workshop at a conference and this guide will provide the organizers with step-by-step introduction on how to do it!

-Organizing APECS panels at conferences aims to create a forum where participants have the opportunity to meet established polar experts from various fields, early career scientists and post-docs beginning as PIs, and government funding agency representatives, in order to draw inspiration and advice from their experience.
+APECS panels / workshops aim to create fora where participants have the opportunity to meet established polar experts from various fields and other early career researchers, in order to draw inspiration and advice from their experience.
 This will create an informal venue for participants to make contacts and become actively involved in discussions throughout the conference and beyond.

 So how do I get started?
 Some of the basic questions you have to ask yourself are:

-- Are the conference organizers interested in having an APECS panel?
+- Are the conference organizers interested in having an APECS panel / workshop?

-- What should be the topic of the panel?
+- What should be the topic of the panel / workshop?

-- Where and when can the panel occur (time / room)?
+- Where and when can the panel / workshop occur (time / room)?

 - Do I need to do fundraising?

-- What are the steps to organizing an APECS Panel?
+What are the steps to organizing an APECS Panel / Workshop?

 This should be done ideally 3 – 4 months before the start of the conference.
 Contact the conference organizers (see sample email 1) and ask if it is ok for you to organize an APECS panel at their conference.
 Provide a brief outline of what APECS is, why you think this panel is important, and what you hope to achieve.